Islamophobia in the United States: Commentary

 The study of Islamophobia involves historians, scholars and educators who are writing about institutional violence against American Muslims and the incitement of violence against foreign Muslims.
 In his book Orientalism, Edward Said stated that the West is taught about the East through a Westernized lens and he also stated that most of the East's history is written in Europe by European historians, instead of specialized scholars of Eastern history.
 When it is applied, Orientalism serves as a vehicle in which demeaning representations of the East are used in order to assert the cultural and political superiority of the West over the inferior culture of the Muslims.

+Boston College political science professor Peter Skerry reported that that American Muslim organizations framed Islamophobic discrimination as a genuine central concern.
+At the same time, some of these organizations draw a moral equivalence between ISIS and American Islamophobes.
+Critics contend that some Muslim leaders use the term broadly to characterize or delegitimize opposition and criticism of Islam.